 - Managing the DS-TT and NW-TT via exchange of PMIC and UMIC as described in Annex K.

-- Detecting availability of 5GS Bridge information (including user plane node ID that applies also for IP type PDU Sessions) as reported by PCF for both Ethernet and IP type PDU Sessions (including the need to (un)subscribe 5GS Bridge information Notification from PCF).
+- Detecting availability of 5GS Bridge/Router information (including user plane node ID that applies also for IP type PDU Sessions) as reported by PCF for both Ethernet and IP type PDU Sessions (including the need to (un)subscribe 5GS Bridge/Router information Notification from PCF).

-- Creating the TSC Assistance Container based on individual traffic pattern parameters from the NEF/AF and providing it to the PCF.
+- Creating the TSC Assistance Container based on individual traffic pattern parameters from the NEF/AF or DetNet controller and providing it to the PCF.

-- Determining the Requested PDB by subtracting the UE-DS-TT Residence Time from the Requested 5GS Delay provided by the NEF/AF and providing the determined Requested PDB to the PCF.
+- Determining the Requested PDB by subtracting the UE-DS-TT Residence Time from the Requested 5GS Delay provided by the NEF/AF or DetNet controller and providing the determined Requested PDB to the PCF.

 - Discovering the AMFs serving the list of TA(s) that comprise the spatial validity condition from the NRF and subscribing to the discovered AMF(s) to receive notifications about presence of the UE in an Area of Interest events determined by the list of TA(s) served by the AMF.